Math is so much more fun when it's a hands-on activity. Try an easy outside math activity by counting flower petals!

 I asked Henry if he could count the petals on the flowers.
 Then I realized that he doesn’t know what a petal is!

-I wish I had more types of flowers to choose from because we only had these daisies [with 35-ish petals] and a few other flowers with 5 petals.
+I wish I had more types of flowers to choose from because we only had a few to choose from in our early spring yard.

 I plucked each petal of the daisy as we counted it, to make sure we didn’t count them twice.
 Then we just assumed all the other daisies had the same number of petals.